 - Evidence-based individual therapy

 - Integration of electronic programs and applications for computers, cell phones and tablets individualized to meet specific needs of the individual

-This ICAP program is offered to all persons with aphasia regardless of the time post onset of their neurological event.
+This ICAP program is offered to anyone with aphasia, regardless of the time post onset of their neurological event.
 Communication partner participation and training is an integral part of this program.
 This program is run by highly specialized, trained speech-language pathologists.

 Highly Specialized Staff

-Regardless of the program, member is cared for by a designated team of experts in aphasia recovery.
+Regardless of the program, members are cared for by a designated team of experts in aphasia recovery.
 Our clinicians are among the top in their field, and actively participate in clinical research and education on both the local and national levels.
 Our staff and network of services include:

 - Research scientists